bendelaney/jobber-userscripts/README.md

 ## Troubleshooting

 **Shortcuts aren't working:**
+- Check that you are "in" the Jobber window - click anywhere to make sure that window is the active one.
+- Try refreshing the page
 - Check the browser console for error messages
 - Make sure the userscript is enabled in the Userscripts extension
-- Try refreshing the page

 **Script not loading:**
 - Check your internet connection